symlex/symlex-core/README.md

 }
 ```

-Creating a kernel instance and calling run() is enough to start the application.
+Creating a kernel instance and calling run() is enough to start an application:

 ```
 #!/usr/bin/env php